-The School offers the Master of Business Administration (MBA) and Master of Public Administration (MPA).
-Other programs include work-study programs and internships with SBA-aided local businesses.
-The strongest areas of study are finance, accounting, international business, management, and public management.
-The most popular courses are project management, international management, business research methods, investments, nonprofit accounting, information systems, management theory and practice, and international marketing.
+The School of Business and Public Administration offers the Master of Business Administration (MBA) and Master of Public Administration (MPA).
+The strongest areas of study are management and international business.
+The most popular courses are Finance, Marketing, Computer Information Systems, and Management.

 Required courses for the MPA include:

-There are 7 total full-time graduate business faculty, all of whom hold a doctorate; there are 4 part-time faculty, of whom 2 hold a doctorate.
-Faculty salaries are rated below average for Category llA institutions, based on the AAUP rating system.
-Average number of courses faculty teach is 3; average business class size is 14.
+There are 54 total full-time graduate business faculty, of whom 98% hold a doctorate; there are 10 part-time faculty, of whom 55% hold a doctorate.
+Faculty salaries are rated well above average for Category IIA institutions, based on the AAUP rating system.
+Average number of credit hours faculty teach is 9; average business class size is 25.

-A bachelor’s degree is required, along with a GPA of 2.5.
-The formula for using the GPA and GMAT scores is (GPA x 200) + GMAT, or minimum 850.
-Most important admissions factors are grades in upper-level courses, management potential, and GMAT results.
-A strong mathematics background is not required.
+A bachelor’s degree is required, along with a GPA of 2.75 and a GMAT score of 450.
+Most important admissions factors are grades in upper-level courses, GMAT results, and quality of undergraduate school.
+A strong mathematics background is required.

-The number of applicants for a recent class was 35; 25 were accepted; 22 enrolled.
-The average GPA was 2.6; average GMAT score was 425.
+The number of applicants for the 2006-2007 class was 325; 220 were accepted.
+The average GPA was 3.6; average GMAT score was 520.
 Transfers are accepted.
-Minority students are actively recruited.
+Minority students are actively recruited by an outreach program that targets undergraduate minority business majors.

 Students may begin the MBA program in the fall, spring, and summer.
-To apply, students must submit an application form, a transcript, GMAT scores (GRE for the MPA), a nonrefundable application fee of $20, and 2 letters of recommendation.
-The application deadlines are June 15 for fall entry; November 1, spring; April 1, summer.
-Students are notified of the admissions decision 2 weeks after submission of all documents.
+To apply, students must submit an application form, 2 transcripts, GMAT scores, a nonrefundable application fee, and a statement of career objectives.
+Students are notified of the admissions decision in 4 to 6 weeks if the application is complete.

-Twenty-seven percent of the current graduate business school class are enrolled full time; 50% have had an average of 3 years of full-time work experience prior to entering graduate school.
-The greatest percentage of students are from the District of Columbia (60%).
-Thirty-four percent are women, 80% are minorities, and 25% are foreign nationals.
-The average age at entrance is 25; ages range from 23 to 41.
-Forty percent enter directly from undergraduate school; 5% already have a graduate degree.
-Students’ undergraduate majors were as follows: 60%, business; 15%, economics; 10%, liberal arts; 10%, social sciences; and 5%, engineering.
-About 20% of entering students leave by the end of the first year due to academic or personal reasons; 60% remain to receive their degree.
+Fifty-seven percent of a recent graduate business school class were enrolled full time; 80% had an average of 3 to 5 years of full-time work experience prior to entering graduate school, a factor preferred by the school.
+The greatest percentage of students were from California (71%).
+Forty-three percent were women, 57% were minorities, and 29% were foreign nationals.
+The average age at entrance was 31; ages ranged from 21 to 57.
+Ten percent entered directly from undergraduate school; 4% already have a graduate degree.
+Students’ undergraduate majors were as follows: 50%, business; 10%, economics; 10%, engineering; 8%, math and science; 8%, technology and education; 4%, social sciences; and 2%, liberal arts.
+About 5% of entering students leave by the end of the first year due to academic or personal reasons; 80% remain to receive their degree.
+In a recent year, 115 graduate business degrees were awarded.